-- 1. The following persons shall be able, on request, to address the appropriate Area Plans Subcommittee and/or District Development Management Committee on any planning application or related matter within its terms of reference and included on any agenda, for a period of three minutes: - (a) one objector; - (b) one representative of any relevant Parish or Town Council for the purpose of explaining the views of that Council on the matter in question; - (c) one representative of any other authority consulted on the application or as a statutory consultee where they have so requested; and - (d) the applicant (or one nominated agent or representative);

-In the case of planning applications which have a District wide significance, it shall be permissible for the Chairman of an Area Plans Subcommittee or the District Development Management Committee, to allow any Parish or Town Council to comment on such an application.

-- 2. For the purposes of this Standing Order the definition of "planning application or any related matter" shall not include any existing or proposed enforcement action under the Planning Acts. - 3.
-The Chairman of the Committee or Subcommittee may allow additional speakers in exceptional circumstances - 4.
-Persons wishing to address the Committee or Subcommittee are required to register with Democratic Services by 4.00 pm on the day before the meeting.
-The Chairman may make changes or additions to speakers after that time at their discretion. - 5.
-Persons addressing an Area Plans Subcommittee shall be allowed no more than three minutes to present their case.
-At the discretion of the Chairman, speakers may clarify matters relating to their presentation and answer questions from Subcommittee members. - 6.
-Written submissions and photographic or similar material will not be considered by an Area Plans Subcommittee or District Development Management Committee.
-Any written submissions received after the agenda is produced will be verbally summarised and reported to the Committee. - 7.
-The right to address the Committees is extended to both the Area Planning Subcommittees and the District Development Management Committee (but not to Council).
-Having previously made representations at an Area Subcommittee does not preclude any applicant, objector or parish/town council representative from speaking again when the matter is reconsidered.
+- 1. The following persons shall be able, on request, to address the appropriate Area Plans Sub-Committee and/or District Development Management Committee and/or the Council on any planning application or related matter within its terms of reference and included on any agenda, for a period of three minutes: - (a) one objector; - (b) one representative of any relevant Parish or Town Council for the purpose of explaining the views of that Council on the matter in question; - (c) one representative of any other authority consulted on the application or as a statutory consultee where they have so requested; and - (d) the applicant (or one nominated agent or representative); - 2.
+In the case of planning applications which have a District-wide significance, it shall be permissible for the Chairman of an Area Plans Sub-Committee, the District Development Management Committee or the Council, to allow any Parish or Town Council to speak on such an application. - 3.
+For the purposes of this Standing Order the definition of "planning application or any related matter" shall not include any existing or proposed enforcement action under the Planning Acts. - 4.
+The Chairman of the Area Plans Sub-Committee, the District Development Management Committee or the Council may allow additional speakers in exceptional circumstances. - 5.
+Persons wishing to address the Area Plans Sub-Committee, the District Development Management Committee or the Council are required to register with Democratic Services by 4.00 pm on the day before the meeting.
+The Chairman may make changes or additions to speakers after that time at their discretion. - 6.
+Persons addressing an Area Plans Sub-Committee, the District Development Management Committee or the Council shall be allowed no more than three minutes to present their case.
+At the discretion of the Chairman, speakers may clarify matters relating to their presentation and answer questions from members. - 7.
+Written submissions and photographic or similar material will not be considered by an Area Plans Sub-Committee, the District Development Management Committee or the Council.
+Any written submissions received after the agenda is produced will be verbally summarised and reported to the Committee. - 8.
+The right to address the Committees is extended to the Area Plans Sub-Committees the District Development Management Committee and the Council.
+Having previously made representations at an Area Plans Sub-Committee does not preclude any applicant, objector or parish/town council representative from speaking again when the matter is reconsidered.